nikitavoloboev/data/docs/work/communication.md

 It's hard to really know someone's life story based on what others said or wrote about.
 Everyone has incentives for saying some things and it's easy to hate on things/people rather than bring people up and learn together.
 I try to always do the latter.

+I try to go out my way to meet more people and reach out either physically or online.
+Doing it when I have something to say and real interest in the person.

 ## Notes

 - [Never underestimate the impact of informal positive feedback on a junior, career-changer or someone new to the stack.
 Often people just need to know they're on the right road.](https://twitter.com/thomas_k_r/status/1296015993144332288)